 Accidents happen.
 They can be small (spilling wine over your new carpet) or big (leaving a forklift parked on a dock plate), but they do happen.
-They don’t have to happen though, and it’s up to each one of us to minimize both the occurrence, and the level of catastrophe.
+They don’t have to happen though, and it’s up to each one of us in the AV labor and production world to minimize both the occurrence, and the level of catastrophe.
 A live event often has as many elements as a construction project.
 If you aren’t constantly on your A-game, accidents can happen.
 This is why it is paramount to develop a corporate culture of safety and maintain safe work practices in order to protect our crew and our clients.
 Everyone we work with is family, and we don’t want anything bad happening to family.

 So, what are we doing about it?
 We’re glad you asked.
 Complete Crewing already works to maintain and adhere to OSHA protocols.
 We are an ETCP (Entertainment Technician Certification Program) recognized employer and an affiliated supporter of the Event Safety Alliance (ESA).
 Through our participation in these programs we reinforce our commitment to provide safe working conditions and awareness within our workforce.
 We love those programs and we’ve learned a lot from them.
 Now we want to take our proactive measures farther.